“Tunnel Guide” Feature for GPS-Aided INS Improves Performance During GNSS Outage

 After the data was recorded and post-processed, Inertial Labs engineers derived a plot of position data as a function of GNSS outage time.
 The derived plot is shown below.

 From these plots, it can be concluded that the usage of CANbus aiding data in the INS-D Kalman filter resulted in a horizontal position error of 0.056% DT, which is a significant improvement on the 0.2% found in the test mentioned earlier.
-Now users can be confident that even in an extended GPS-denied environment, systems can navigate autonomously with accuracy that outperforms any other comparable sensor in the industry.
+Now, users can be confident that even in an extended GPS-denied environment, systems can navigate autonomously with accuracy that outperforms any comparable sensor in the industry.

 Latest White Papers